-4 Karoun Demirjian and Devlin Barrett, How a Dubious Russian Document Influenced the FBI's Handling of the Clinton Probe, THE WASHINGTON POST (May 24, 2017). the campaign.
-The document indicated Lynch had told Renteria that she would not let the FBI investigation into Clinton go too far76 Although the article claimed that the FBI "concluded" by August of 2016 that the document was unreliable, the article noted "Wasserman Schultz, Benardo and Renteria said they have never been interviewed by the FBI about the matter" and that "the FBI did not interview anyone mentioned in the Russian document about its claims."7 In order for the Committee to assess the situation, please respond to the following questions and provide the relevant documents by July 6, 2017: - Did anyone from the FBI ever contact you, Mr. Benardo, or any other employee of the Open Society Foundations to ask about emails, memos, or reports such as those described in these media reports?
+4 Karoun Demirjian and Devlin Barrett, How a Dubious Russian Document Influenced the FBI's Handling of the Clinton Probe, THE WASHINGTON POST (May 24, 2017).
+5 Id.

+In order for the Committee to assess the situation, please respond to the following questions and provide the relevant documents by July 6, 2017:

+- 1. Did anyone from the FBI ever contact you, Mr. Benardo, or any other employee of the Open Society Foundations to ask about emails, memos, or reports such as those described in these media reports?
 If so, who was contacted, when, and what was discussed? - 2.
 What communications, if any, did Mr. Benardo have with Rep. Wasserman Schultz, her staff, her associates, or any other current or former DNC officials related to any representations then-Attorney General Lynch may have made related to the Clinton email investigation?
 Please provide any records, including emails, notes, memoranda, and recordings, related to such communications.

 Thank you for your prompt attention to this important matter.
 If you have any questions, please contact Patrick Davis of Chairman Grassley's staff at (202) 224-5225, Heather Sawyer of Ranking Member Feinstein's staff at (202) 224-7703, Lee Holmes of Chairman Graham's staff at (202) 224-5972, or Lara Quint of Ranking Member Whitehouse's staff at (202) 224-2921.

-Sincerely, Dianne Feinstein Charles E. Grassley Chairman Committee on the Judiciary Lindsey O. Graham Chairman Subcommittee on Crime and Terrorism Committee on the Judiciary Committee on the Judiciary Ranking Member Sheldon Whitehouse Ranking Member Subcommittee on Crime and Terrorism Committee on the Judiciary 6 Id.
-7 Id.
+Sincerely,

+Charles E. Grassley

+Chairman

+Dianne Feinstein

+Ranking Member

+Lindsey O. Graham

+Chairman

+Subcommittee on Crime and Terrorism

+Sheldon Whitehouse

+Ranking Member

+Subcommittee on Crime and Terrorism